vmware-tanzu/tanzu-cli/cmd/plugin/builder/README.md

 ### Inventory-plugin-group-add

 Once the plugins are published and added to the inventory database the next thing would be to add/create plugin-groups.
-The purpose of the plugin-group is to create a product release specific plugin-group that can be used by the users to easily install plugins for the specific product release.
-To support this usecase builder plugin implements `tanzu builder inventory plugin-group add` command.
+The purpose of a plugin-group is to define a product-release-specific set of plugins for users to easily install plugins for the specific product release.
+To support this use-case the `builder` plugin provides a `tanzu builder inventory plugin-group add` command.

-Below are the flags available with `tanzu builder inventory plugin-group add` command:
+Below are the flags available with the `tanzu builder inventory plugin-group add` command:

 ```txt
       --deactivate                          mark plugin-group as deactivated